xycoord/Transparency-Segmentation/README.md

 ### Stable Diffusion 3.5 [[Paper]](https://arxiv.org/abs/2403.03206)

-This repo assumes we're using Stable Diffusion 3 or 3.5 as the pre-trained model.
+This repo assumes use of Stable Diffusion 3 or 3.5 as the pre-trained model.
 I specifically use **3.5 medium**.
 A previous version used Stable Diffusion 2.
 Notable changes include:
 - Predictions made at 1024 x 1024px with time step sampling optimized for this resolution during training
 - 16 channel latent space (vs 4 in SD2).
 This [has been shown](https://arxiv.org/pdf/2309.15807) to improve preservation of fine details leading to better reproduction of text.
 I am yet to conclude whether it improves reproduction of useful cues for transparent objects.

+## Comparison with Diffusion Approach

+The end-to-end approach outperforms my Marigold-inspired diffusion implementation in both speed and accuracy.
+It is much faster (single forward pass vs. ~100 denoising steps) and more accurate.

+The diffusion model's primary weakness is **transparency classification** - determining whether objects should be segmented as transparent or not.
+When it correctly identifies an object as transparent, it produces high-quality segmentations with accurate edges.
+However, it frequently misclassifies transparent objects as opaque (or vice versa).

+This might occur because transparency classification is determined by low-frequency content early in the denoising process.
+During training, only a small fraction of examples are of sufficiently early timesteps to teach the model this binary classification decision.
+By contrast, the end-to-end approach learns transparency classification from every training example.

 ## Limitations and Failure Cases